 Aviator College is committed to providing a learning environment that supports the growth and development of all students.
-An orderly, positive and intellectually stimulating environment that fosters fair and ethical behavior of students is essential to our mission.
-This disciplinary process is designed to foster learning, personal growth and development, but it will result in punitive action, if necessary.
-The College may exercise its discretion to not officially charge students with violations of the Student Code of Conduct in the event that viable alternatives to disciplinary action are appropriate, such as mediation or counseling.
+An orderly, positive, and intellectually stimulating environment that fosters fair and ethical student behavior is essential to our mission.
+This disciplinary process is designed to foster learning, personal growth, and development but will result in punitive action if necessary.
+The College may exercise its discretion to not officially charge students with violations of the Student Code of Conduct if viable alternatives to disciplinary action are appropriate, such as mediation or counseling.

 The disciplinary processes outlined in this document are not criminal in nature; they are administrative.
-Therefore, they should be considered broadly in context with the mission of the College.
+Therefore, they should be considered broadly in context with the college's mission.

-Students who are accused of criminal violations will be immediately reported to local authorities.
+Students accused of criminal violations will be immediately reported to local authorities.
 Any student convicted of a felony is subject to immediate dismissal without the ability to appeal.